Robert Buckland: First term as MP (2010–2015)

 Buckland was elected to Parliament as MP for South Swindon at the 2010 general election with 41.8% of the vote and a majority of 3,544.

 In 2010, Buckland was elected to the Justice Select Committee.
 In 2012, along with fellow Tory MP Stuart Andrew, he called for prisoners' mobile phones to be destroyed or sold to raise money for victims' charities, saying that mobiles in prison were a "menace" and that selling them would provide a service to the country, as it costs £20,000 a year to store criminals' phones.
 They were both supported by Parliamentary Under-Secretary of State for Legal Aid and Legal Services Jeremy Wright and Shadow Secretary of State for Justice Sadiq Khan.

 On 4 December 2012, Buckland was elected Joint Secretary of the 1922 Backbench Committee.
 He was also Chair of the Conservative Human Rights Commission from 2011 to 2014.
 He sat on the Standards Committee and the Privileges Committee from 2012 to 2014.
 He also served on the Joint Committee on Human Rights from 2013 to 2014 and the Joint Committee on Privacy and Superinjunctions which was convened from 2011 to 2012.

 On 15 July 2014, Buckland was appointed Solicitor General for England and Wales, replacing Oliver Heald as part of a wide-ranging Government reshuffle.

-His appointment as Solicitor General for England and Wales in July 2014 attracted media attention after it was revealed he had been found guilty of professional misconduct by the Bar Standards Board in 2011.
-He had led an investigation in 2008 into a racially motivated attack at a school at which he was a governor.
+His appointment as Solicitor General for England and Wales in July 2014 attracted media attention after it was revealed that in 2011 the Bar Standards Board (BSB) had sanctioned Buckland for breaching BSB standards of conduct.
+Buckland had led an investigation in 2008 into a racially motivated attack at a school at which he was a governor.
 Despite having no legal grounds to do so, Buckland sought to obtain documents relating to the incident that were held by a barrister representing one of the pupils involved.
 In response, the attorney general's office stated that Buckland's breach had been "minor" and that the finding "was removed from the Bar records after two years and therefore Mr Buckland was not required to declare it upon appointment as Solicitor General."

 In February 2015, it was reported that Buckland was one of a number of individuals investing in the Invicta Film Partnership, which HM Revenue and Customs (HMRC) had alleged to be a tax avoidance scheme.
 This followed a tax tribunal that had ruled that two film partnership schemes were being used primarily for tax avoidance rather than for business purposes and that the investors were not therefore entitled to the claimed tax relief.
 Buckland responded that he had not attempted to avoid tax and his investments were a matter of public record.
 He argued his financial adviser had looked into the companies and found them to be completely beyond reproach.